FACT-Finder-Web-Components/magento2-module/README.md

 This module supports:

-- Magento 2 version 2.2 and higher
+- Magento 2 version 2.3 and higher
-- PHP version 7.1 and higher
+- PHP version 7.2 and higher
-  **Warning**: PHP 7.0 is not supported

 ## Installation